LarsEKrueger/bite/readme.md

 For reading program output, BiTE provides search and comparison capabilities that would otherwise require additional programs like `more` or `diff`.
 Also, the output can be saved to file.

+BiTE also separates the regular output and error output into separate views.
+They can be switched with Ctrl-Space (for the last command) and Shift-Ctrl-Space (for all programs).

 For interacting with text-based interfaces, BiTE automatically provides a separate tab for the interface to run in.